 "I know nothing!"

-Moving forward, the destination I wish to consider journeying toward with this essay is one which I have entitled 'The Illusion of Imperfection'.
-Subject matter, such as this, proves so foreign to most of us I thought it prudent to not challenge your opinion.
+Moving forward, the destination I wish to consider journeying toward with this essay is one which I have illustrated as 'The Illusion of Imperfection'.
+Subject matter such as this proves so foreign to most of us I thought it prudent to not challenge your opinion.
 Like a leaf upon the river, I merely wish to navigate my philosophical vessel toward the sea.
 Accordingly positioned, might you join me in a short voyage toward justifying the inherent perfection of manifest reality.

 Crossing the African continent, heaved upon my psyche were some of the most unbearable experiences imaginable.
 Communing with people who are, literally, starving to death brought me face to face with arguably the greatest injustice of present day society.
 Learning the global scope of this tragic reality, I could not help but suffer under the stark and grotesque realisation that over one eighth of humanity will die of starvation.